Giskard-AI/giskard/python-client/docs/integrations/hugging-face/index.md

 You cannot upload your private models, datasets, and projects in the demo Giskard Space.
 To debug & test your own model, duplicate the Space (see below).
 :::

-## Upload your own ML model to the Giskard Hub in HF space
+## Test & debug your own ML model in the Giskard Hub using HF space

-To upload your own ML models, you need to deploy Giskard on Spaces.
+With the HF Space, you can easily test & debug your own ML models that you trained in your Python environment.
+This implies that you deploy a private HF space containing the Giskard Hub and upload your Python objects (such as ML models, test suites, datasets, slicing functions, or transformation functions) to your HF Space.
 To do so, follow these steps:

 ### 1. Duplicate the demo Space from Giskard
 Go to Giskard HF space on https://huggingface.co/spaces/giskardai/giskard and duplicate the space (see the screenshot below).